CMSgov/bluebutton-site-static/_pages/resources-codesystem-information.md

 **System URI**: `https://bluebutton.cms.gov/resources/codesystem/information`

 ## Description
-This code system includes a selection of codes which convey supporting information about the claim Each code in the system is itself a URL providing additional information about that code. (example: https://bluebutton.cms.gov/resources/variables/nch_wkly_proc_dt)
+A selection of codes that provide supporting information about the claim.

+Each code in the system is a URL.
+(Example: https://bluebutton.cms.gov/resources/variables/nch_wkly_proc_dt/)